 Model Water Efficient Landscaping Ordinance

-In compliance with State and local requirements, City of Berkeley requires all new and renovated irrigated landscape of over 2,500 square feet area to comply with the following regulations in order to reduce waste in both new and established landscapes:
+In compliance with State and local requirements, City of Berkeley requires permitted projects with new landscape area of 500 square feet or greater and renovated landscape area of 2,500 square feet or greater to comply with the following regulations in order to reduce waste in both new and established landscapes:

 California Water Efficient Landscape Ordinance (WELO)

 Effective January 1, 2010, California State law requires the City of Berkeley to enforce the State Ordinance.
 WELO reinforces landscape irrigation and water conservation best practices currently required by EBMUD Section 31 Regulations.
-Starting December 1, 2015 WELO will have additional requirements.
+On December 1, 2015 WELO added additional requirements.
 For more information about updates to WELO, see http://stopwaste.org/preventing-waste/landscape-policies-ordinances/welo

 East Bay Municipal Utility District (EBMUD) Section 31 Water Efficiency Regulations

 As the public water agency serving the City of Berkeley, EBMUD regulates water efficiency for water service customers.
 All applicants for new and expanded water services are required to comply with specifications in the Water Efficiency Requirements checklist.

 Bay Friendly Basics Landscape Requirements